 In fact, getting a friend for your hedgehog can actually do a lot of harm.
 Same sex pairs can fight.
 Males will fight each other to the death of the weaker male.
 Males will also bite and harm each other's genitals.

 Females can also fight with each other.
 It IS possible to keep a pair of females together but they MUST be a mother & daughter OR sisters from the same litter.
 If keeping two females together, you'll have to provide 2 water/food bowls, 2 wheels and 2 hiding places.
-If any fights or over competition over resources is noticed, you'll have to remove the females from each other and provide seperate cages.
+If any fights or over competition over resources is noticed, you'll have to remove the females from each other and provide separate cages.
+I have a few hogparents who have been housing two females together for quite some time with no issues. **Updated Sept 2nd 2019:

 You certainly can switch the brand and flavor of your hoggos food!